Magnetohydrodynamics predicts heavy-tailed distributions of axion-photon conversion: GRF models of the magnetic field

-\emph{GRF models of the magnetic field.} GRFs provide a convenient mathematical framework for tailoring smooth magnetic fields with an arbitrary power spectrum.
+GRFs provide a convenient mathematical framework for tailoring smooth magnetic fields with an arbitrary power spectrum.
 GRF models have been used to study the properties of cluster magnetic fields based on Faraday rotations \cite{Ensslin:2003ez, Bonafede:2010}, and have also been used in ALP searches in the X-ray and gamma-ray energy ranges \cite{Horns:2012kw, Angus:2013sua, Meyer:2014epa, Fermi-LAT:2016nkz,Matthews:2022gqi, Reynes:2021bpe, Schallmoser:2021sba}.
 In this section, we analytically compute the distribution of ALP--photon conversion ratios in GRF magnetic field models.

 We consider photons that are linearly polarised along the $i$-direction and propagate along an ensemble of rays in the $z$-direction.
-The perturbative conversion ratio is given by \eqref{eq:Ppower}, and our goal in this section is to determine the statistical distribution, $f_{P(\eta_a)}$, of $P_{a\gamma_i}$ at fixed $\eta_a$.
+The perturbative conversion ratio is given by Eq.~\eqref{eq:Ppower}, and our goal in this section is to determine the statistical distribution, $f_{P(\eta_a)}$, of $P_{a\gamma_i}$ at fixed $\eta_a$.

 In order to isolate the intrinsic differences between models from MHD and GRF, we compare magnetic field models that have the same three-dimensional power spectrum.
 We denote the three-dimensional Fourier transform of the magnetic field as